 This post relates to Architecture Myth #24: Beauty vs. Everything Else and more distantly to Architecture Myth #15: Intellectual vs. Romantic.
 It’s getting the separate treatment because it follows on from The New Inhumanism and our current Post Modern Revivalism.
 Its working title was Emotion vs. Reason.

 The success of Olivetti’s 1968 Valentine typewriter is attributed to it being designed to encourage people to relate to it emotionally as something more than a mere instrument for typing.
 I’d agree with that – I bought one, albeit in 1974.
 The first thing I typed was my Philosophy 100 essay, “Epistemology: What Can We Know?”
 The Valentine’s emotional appeal didn’t prevent it receiving an F later upgraded to a D after my protest more articulate than the original essay.
-The Valentine typewriter would also have negative emotional appeal for its designer Ettore Sotsass, miffed at being known best for having designed it.
+The Valentine typewriter would also have negative emotional appeal for its designer Ettore Sotsass, chagrined at being best remembered for having designed it.

 People forming emotional relationships with consumer products wasn’t new but, previously, it had always occurred organically and mostly with respect to automobiles.
 VW’s Beetle, Morris’s Mini, Fiat’s 500 – the Bambino” and Citröen’s 2CV all hinted at some bond stronger than reason.
 The Valentine typewriter was the first product strategically designed to lure people into purchasing it on the basis of emotion.